What is Crohn’s Disease?

 Severity of Symptoms

 Symptoms can range from mild to severe.
 Again, Crohn’s Disease can affect any portion of the GI tract from mouth to anus.
 Symptoms depend on what portion of the GI tract is affected.
-If your stomach and small intestine is affected, your symptoms may be different from someone else who has the disease in their colon.
+If your stomach and small intestine are affected, your symptoms may be different from someone else who has the disease in their colon.
 Sometimes, it takes many years of symptoms before the disease is diagnosed.
 People can go through periods of “flares” when symptoms get worse due to active disease and inflammation; and “remission” when symptoms improve.

 Additional Issues Associated with Crohn’s Disease